 What is CRISC?

 CRISC, on the other hand, is a certification that concentrates on incident response and Security Consulting.
-Offered by renowned Cybersecurity training organisations, CRISC equips professionals with the skills required to effectively respond to and manage cybersecurity incidents.
+Offered by renowned Cybersecurity training organisations, CRISC equips professionals with the skills required to effectively respond to and manage Cybersecurity incidents.
 It is designed for those who are interested in handling real-time security incidents, conducting investigations, and providing security consultancy services.

-Comparison between CISM and CRISC
+Comparison Between CISM and CRISC

 While both Certified Information Security Manager (CISM) and Certified Incident Response and Security Consultant (CRISC) certifications are highly respected in the field of information security, they exhibit significant differences in terms of their focus, domains, prerequisites, benefits, and career trajectories.
 Understanding these distinctions can greatly aid professionals in choosing the certification that aligns best with their career aspirations.
 Here, we delve into the key differences between CISM and CRISC.

-Focus and expertise
+1) Focus and Expertise

 CISM: CISM places a strong emphasis on information security governance, Risk Management, and compliance.
 It equips professionals with the skills needed to manage and lead information security programs effectively.
 The certification is tailored for individuals who aspire to take on managerial roles, overseeing security strategies, policies, and processes within an organisation.

 CRISC: In contrast, CRISC is centred around incident response, digital forensics, and security consultancy.
-It trains professionals to handle cybersecurity incidents, conduct investigations, and provide strategic security advice.
+It trains professionals to handle Cybersecurity incidents, conduct investigations, and provide strategic security advice.
 CRISC is ideal for those who thrive in fast-paced environments, tackling real-time security challenges and mitigating risks.

-Domains
+2) Domains

 CISM: CISM covers domains such as Information Security Governance, Information Risk Management, Information Security Program Development and Management, and Information Security Incident Management.
 These domains encompass a broader spectrum of governance, control frameworks, and Risk Assessment Methodologies.